Ecohydrology

 access reliable water sources?
 Here you can read

-about our findings so far:
+about our findings:

-Subsurface hydrology has
+hydrology has received less

-plants to drought.
-Our
+responses of plants to drought.

-work addresses this gap by
+work fills this gap by

 considering the integrated